 The inaugural IoT business index is based on a survey of 779 executives from around the world, conducted by The Economist Intelligence Unit in June 2013.
 Survey respondents were asked to indicate the extent to which their companies currently make use of the IoT in their external products and services, and separately in their internal operations and processes (see Research Methodology for a full explanation).

-At present, businesses worldwide are mainly in the research stage (at point 4 on a scale of 1 to 10), and they are slightly more likely to be using the IoT for internal operations and processes than in external products or services.
+At present, businesses across the globe predominantly find themselves in the research stage, marked as point 4 on the 10-point scale.
+Additionally, they are more inclined to employ IoT in internal operations and processes rather than in external products or services.
 By region, European businesses are fractionally out in front.
 Meanwhile, manufacturing leads the way among industries, with financial services bringing up the rear.

-Why read this report
+Why you should read this report